Kishinev pogrom: History

-The most popular newspaper in Kishinev (modern Chișinău) at the time, the Russian-language anti-Semitic newspaper Бессарабец (Bessarabets, meaning "Bessarabian"), published by Pavel Krushevan, regularly published articles with headlines such as "Death to the Jews!" and "Crusade against the Hated Race!" (referring to the Jews).
+The most popular newspaper in Kishinev (modern Chișinău) at the time, the Russian-language antisemitic newspaper Бессарабец (Bessarabets, meaning "Bessarabian"), published by Pavel Krushevan, regularly published articles with headlines such as "Death to the Jews!" and "Crusade against the Hated Race!" (referring to the Jews).
 When a Ukrainian boy, Mikhail Rybachenko, was found murdered in the town of Dubăsari, about 40 km north of Kishinev, and a girl who committed suicide by poisoning herself was declared dead in a Jewish hospital, the Bessarabetz paper insinuated that both children had been murdered by the Jewish community for the purpose of using their blood in the preparation of matzo for Passover.
 Another newspaper, Свет (Svet, "Light") made similar insinuations.
 These allegations sparked the pogrom.

-The pogrom began on April 19 (April 6 according to the Julian calendar, then in use in the Russian Empire) after congregations were dismissed from church services on Easter Sunday.
+The pogrom began on 19 April (6 April according to the Julian calendar, then in use in the Russian Empire) after congregations were dismissed from church services on Easter Sunday.
 In two days of rioting, 47 (some put the figure at 49) Jews were killed, 92 were severely wounded and 500 were slightly injured, 700 houses were destroyed, and 600 stores were pillaged.
 The Times published a forged dispatch by Vyacheslav von Plehve, the Minister of Interior, to the governor of Bessarabia, which supposedly gave orders not to stop the rioters.
 Unlike the more responsible authorities at Dubăsari, who acted to prevent the pogrom, there is evidence that the officials in Kishinev acted in collusion or negligence, turning a blind eye to the impending pogrom.